jump-dev/jump-dev.github.io/pages/governance.md

 * Iain Dunning (@iainnz)

-A [core contributor](#core-contributors) may choose to switch to emeritus status by informing the other [core contributors] and the [Steering Council].
+A [core contributor](#core-contributors) may choose to switch to emeritus status by informing the other [core contributors] and the [Steering Committee].

 ### Repository Maintainers